GSA/digitalgov.gov/content/news/2021/11/2021-11-10-tts-reflects-why-do-i-continue-to-serve.md

 ---
 date: 2021-11-10 14:45:00 -0500
 kicker: Veterans Day
-title: TTS Reflects on Why Do I Continue To Serve?
+title: TTS Reflects: Why Do I Continue To Serve?
 summary: For Veterans Day 2021, we asked members of TTS’s Veterans affinity group to write one or two paragraphs in response to the question, "Why do I continue to serve?"